When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 For more help finding a mattress that checks all of your boxes, take a look at our our recommendations broken down by mattresses for particular uses.

-How to Choose a Mattress for Fibromyalgia
+What to Look For in a Mattress for Fibromyalgia

 When purchasing a mattress, shoppers should take into account the things that impact their sleep.
 For many individuals, sleep position and weight are the biggest factors, but people with fibromyalgia should also consider their symptoms.
 In this section, we’ll highlight some of the most important things to examine when selecting a mattress.